Gianni A. Sarcone: Educational project

 G. Sarcone has authored and published numerous educational textbooks and illustrated books in English, French and Italian on brain training and the mechanism of vision.
 He is the founder of Archimedes-lab.org a consulting network of experts specializing in improving and enhancing creativity - for which he has been commended with a long list of accolades and awards, including the 2003 Scientific American Sci/Tech Web Award in Mathematics and received recognition in the US from: CNN Headline News, National Council of Teachers of Mathematics (NCTM), and NewScientist.com.

 Notable inventions

+Sarcone's Puzzle (also known as Puzzle Quirinus or the Quadrix Puzzle), invented by Gianni Sarcone.
+A geometrically paradoxical puzzle made of 12 pieces.

 Sarcone has developed a number of visual puzzles, games, and conceptual objects that combine elements of geometry, color, perception, and philosophical reflection, often grounded in mathematical principles.